 I can’t imagine it was even 6pm by the time we decided to beat the rush and have dinner at Dishoom.
 When we visited in September we probably waited 2.5 hours for a table, but this time we were seated immediately.
 I haven’t eaten many meals in London, but this is my FAVORITE spot.
 We ordered so many tasty dishes, but I have to say I am now in love/obsessed with their House Black Daal.
 It was everything you want to eat when it’s cold out side and maybe even a little more.
 After we’d ordered our meal we noticed they had a special Thanksgiving menu (it looked pretty amazing with a turkey offering), which would’ve been fun…though that Black Daal was 100 percent worth it.

 The next morning we hit another favorite food spot from our September trip (though Jim hadn’t eaten there – it was just me, Kari, and Kevin upon Andie’s recommendation): Granger & Co.
 We ate at the King’s Cross location (previously we ate at the Notting Hill location), and I have to say I recommend King’s Cross as we were able to get a set at the counter immediately.
 If you’ve ever had brunch with Jim, you know he loves French toast and pancakes, but especially pancakes.
 If you’ve ever had brunch in France, you know pancakes are not a thing.
 Granger & Co, however, serves ricotta hotcakes that are to-die-for.
-As such, we ordered some fresh squeezed OJ, a flat white for Jim/hot cocoa for me, ricotta hotcakes, and corn fritters (maybe the first REAL meal of corn I’ve had in close to 2 years…it was glorious).
+As such, we ordered some fresh squeezed OJ, a flat white for Jim/hot cocoa for me, ricotta hotcakes, and corn fritters (maybe the first REAL meal of corn I’ve had in close to two years…it was glorious).

 Sufficiently fueled for the day, we decided to walk to The British Museum.
 Armed with the audioguides we decided we’d take the tour to see the “10 Most Popular Sites.”
 We started with the Rosetta Stone and quickly aborted that plan, opting to wander in the rooms with the 10 most popular sites, moving around based on the 10 tour.